dashpay/dips/compressed-headers.md

 ### Service Bit

 A new service bit is required so that the nodes can advertise their ability to supply compact headers.
-Dash uses bit 11 and designates it `NODE_HEADERS_COMPRESSED`.
+Dash would use bit 11 and designate it `NODE_HEADERS_COMPRESSED`.

 ### P2P Messages